daniele21/webapp-factory/README.md

 - Frontend runtime settings live in `apps/web/public/app.config.json`.
 This file drives navigation, layout toggles, theming tokens, and component options such as the auth menu.
 - Type-safe access is provided by `AppConfigProvider` from `@config/src/provider`.
 Wrap your app once (already done in `apps/web/src/main.tsx`) and call `useAppConfig()` inside components.
 - Updating the JSON file does **not** require a rebuild; the provider fetches it on load and falls back to a sane default when parsing fails.
+- Google Analytics loads only when the `statistics` consent bucket is accepted.
+Provide a measurement ID and optional config flags under the `analytics` key in `app.config.json`, or switch it off entirely with `"enabled": false`.

 ## Frontend (apps/web)